Seansx4/Seans-Guide/src/blogs/tech/coding/web-scraping-a-two-factor-authentication-website.md

   <p>We then pass the dashboard URL to the driver.
 When the driver attempts to
-  access the dashboard page however, it will automatically be redirected to the login page instead.
+  access the dashboard page it will automatically be redirected to the login page instead.
 This is where our variables come into play.</p>

   <p>We use the “.find_element” function to find the user input fields which
   we earlier identified.
-We then use the “.send_keys” method and pass our matching constants, so username into the email input and password into the password input.
-At this stage, our driver finds the email, input and enters our username, which we have previously defined as our email address.
-We then locate the login button by its name of “commit”, and use .click() to continue.
+We then use the “.send_keys” method and pass our matching variables, so username is passed into the email input and password is passed into the password input.We then locate the login button by its name of “commit”, and use .click() to continue.</p>
-  The next part is where the cunning of the program comes to play.</p>

   <pre class=\"code_terminal\">\r